-Seminary students are encouraged to organize student clubs and activities through which each student can grow in leadership ability and explore non academic areas while developing his/her personal potential.
+Students are encouraged to organize student clubs and activities through which each student can grow in leadership ability and explore non academic areas while developing his/her personal potential.
 Guest lecturers representing varied interests supplement the scheduled courses.
-Occasionally the Seminary sponsors cultural affairs programs that bring noted ministers, musicians and writers to the campus.
+Occasionally the Institution sponsors cultural affairs programs that bring noted ministers, musicians and writers to the campus.
 Field trips to museums, churches and religious communities are integral to some courses.
-Students may participate in Seminary sponsored conferences and conferences offered by other schools.
+Students may participate in Institution sponsored conferences and conferences offered by other schools.

 The Barrytown campus’s athletic facilities include a gymnasium, soccer and baseball fields, tennis courts, and a dojang for martial arts training.
 The wooded grounds extending to the banks of the Hudson River include nature trails, a pond, a labyrinth, gardens and picnic area, and offer ample opportunities for walks, picnics, fishing, bird-watching, ice-skating and cross country skiing.